How to Start a Chocolate Business

 - Good taste.
 Creating new flavors and styles that your customers want is important to keep them coming back.

-- Business knowledge and experience.
+- Small business knowledge and experience.
 You will need to have some basic knowledge of marketing, finance/accounting, and human resources.

 - Networking with potential business customers such as caterers can help you to grow your business.